SQream/sqream_docs/installation_guides/recommended_pre-installation_configurations.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Installing the CUDA driver from the Repository is the recommended installation method.

-For A100 GPU and other A series GPUs, you must install the **cuda 11.4.3 driver**.
-The version of the driver installed on the customer server must be equal to or higher than the one used to build the SQreamDB package.
-For questions related to which driver to install, contact `SqreamDB support <https://sqream.atlassian.net/servicedesk/customer/portal/2/group/8/create/26>`_.

-**To install the CUDA driver from the Repository (recommended):**

 1. Install the CUDA dependencies for one of the following operating systems: